 |Disperser/filter combination||Nominal resolving power||Wavelength range (μm)|

-The overall system throughputs for BOTS modes are slightly higher than other modes because of the larger S1600A1 aperture, which is taken into account in the Exposure Time Calculator (ETC).
+Note that the overall system throughputs for BOTS mode is slightly higher than other modes because of the larger S1600A1 aperture.
+This is taken into account in the Exposure Time Calculator (ETC).

 Targets observed in BOTS mode are expected to be very bright, so bright that full-frame readouts of the detectors would saturate.
 Detector saturation is avoided by reading out a smaller portion of the detectors.
 Table 2 enumerates the available subarrays and their properties.
 Observers are encouraged to use the largest subarray possible that avoids saturation.